 Igreja de Nossa Senhora da Graça

 This gorgeous church was built in the style of the Italian Renaissance.
 It has an impressive façade with a heavy doorway ending in a double triangular pediment with angels along the top.
-On each side, there are four kneeling statues supporting spheres and burning torches.
+On each side are four kneeling statues supporting spheres and burning torches.